-At the same time, we perform objective age estimation on both sets using age estimation algorithm in experiment III and obtain similar results, as Fig. 19(c) shows.
-The plot indicates that synthetic images include appropriate aging related variations and consist with real images in age perception accuracy.
-Performance is improved about 15% with hair features included.
+At the same time, we perform objective age estimation on both sets using age estimation algorithm in Experiment III and obtain similar results, as Fig. 19c shows.
+The plot indicates that synthetic images include appropriate agingrelated variations and consist with real images in age perception accuracy.
+Performance is improved about 15 percent with hair features included.
 ANOVA analysis result is also similar to that of subjective experiment: Age group shows significance ($F{3,156} = 235.39, p = 0.000$ for images with hair and $F{3,156} = 167.368, p = 0.000$ for images without hair) and there is no apparent difference between estimation accuracies of two sets ($F{1,158} = 0.006, p = 0.023$ with hair and $F{1,158} = 0.225, p = 0.613$ without hair).

-2. Experiment IV.b: evaluating the preservation of face identity.
-We compare set E and F. For set E, we use 20 real aging sequences from friends and relatives (they are all Asians and the images are different from the ID photo dataset) with images in group 5 missing.
+5.5.2 Experiment IV.b: Evaluating the Preservation of Face Identity

+We compare sets E and F. For set E, we use 20 real aging sequences from friends and relatives (they are all Asians and the images are different from the ID photo data set) with images in group 5 missing.
 For each young face at age group 1 in Set E, we synthesize one aging sequence as Fig. 15.
-Thus we have 80 synthetic images and denote them as Set F. Fig. 19(d) shows some examples from set E (1st row) and set F (2nd row).
+Thus, we have 80 synthetic images and denote them as Set F. Fig. 19d shows some examples from set E (first row) and set F (second row).

-We then add 50 faces in age group 1 as "distracting background".
-Since the resolution of some old photos is relatively low, we down-sample the images in F to the same resolution with images in Set E. Thus we randomly draw an image from set E or set F in the age groups 2-5, and ask the volunteers to identify the image to the 70 candidates (20 real and 50 distractors) in age group 1.
+We then add 50 faces in age group 1 as "distracting background."
+Since the resolution of some old photos is relatively low, we downsample the images in F to the same resolution with images in Set E. Thus, we randomly draw an image from set E or set F in the age groups 2-5, and ask the volunteers to identify the image to the 70 candidates (20 real and 50 distractors) in age group 1.

-Fig. 19(e) shows the recognition rates by humans on both sets in the four age groups.
+Fig. 19e shows the recognition rates by humans on both sets in the four age groups.
 From the result, we can see that recognition rate improves as resolution increases in each age group.
-In accord with our model, it has lower recognition rate for longer aging period, and recognition rate after three decades is only around 50%.
-One can also see that the recognition performance on synthetic images is slightly higher than on real aging sequences, this indicates that our algorithm preserves face identity of the input face very well.
-The lower performances on real aging sequences is partially due to the effects from non-age related variations(i.e. illumination, pose, et al.)
+In accordance with our model, it has lower recognition rate for longer aging period, and recognition rate after three decades is only around 50 percent.
+One can also see that the recognition performance on synthetic images is slightly higher than that on real aging sequences; this indicates that our algorithm preserves face identity of the input face very well.
+The lower performances on real aging sequences is partially due to the effects from non-age-related variations (i.e., illumination, pose, etc.).

 In the same way as in Experiment 1, we apply ANOVA to the recognition results on synthetic high resolution faces, and find that recognition rate is affected significantly by age group ($F{2,117} = 0.839, p = 0.000$ with hair and $F{2,117} = 6.291, p = 0.003$ with hair excluded).
-Different to age perception results, image set also shows some significance for the intrinsic variations between two image sets ($F{1,118} = 0.104, p = 0.031$ with hair included and $F{1,118} = 2.739, p = 0.101$ without hair).
+Differently from age perception results, image set also shows some significance for the intrinsic variations between two image sets ($F{1,118} = 0.104, p = 0.031$ with hair included and $F{1,118} = 2.739, p = 0.101$ without hair).